MicrosoftDocs/power-automate-docs/articles/guidance/planning/process-design.md

 ## Automate repetitive processes

 Automating repetitive processes can help your employees avoid mental and physical burnout.
-Processes that are done the same way every time are great places to consider for automation.
+Processes that are done the same way every time should be high on your list to consider for automation.

 For example, Abhay the accountant must collect expense forms and receipts from everyone.
 The receipts could be a paper receipt from restaurants or paper